bhoomika-jp/bhoomika-jp/README.md

 - 🤝 Connect with me on LinkedIn: www.linkedin.com/in/bhoomikajohn
 - 🎈 In my free time, I like to read, do yoga, spend time with my family...

-This is where I keep my code and projects.
-Feel free to look around and contact me if you have questions.

 ### 👨‍💻 [My Data Projects](https://github.com/bhoomika-jp/Portfolio/tree/main#portfolio):